matthewscharles/instrument-maker/documentation/manual/learning-pd-through-im.md

 ### Basics: connecting a microphone

-Create a microphone
+Create a microphone object (im.microphone)

-Create a speaker
+Create a speaker object (im.speaker)

 Join the microphone and speaker with a cable